grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Fuck," said Percy, now standing at the navigation table.
 By any sane margin 20 minutes of battery was already far too little for safe underwater operation.
 She used the calipers to measure the remaining distance to the rough Authority Control line she had drawn on the chart.
 "Fuck," she said again, this time to herself.

 Percy climbed to the control room.
-"Well boys, my guess is that we're still just fuckin' short of that Authority control line.
+"Well boys, my guess is that we're still just short of that Authority control line.
 But who the fuck knows.
 That line could be anywhere at this point, really.
-And we can't fucking risk staying submerged anymore.
+And we can't risk staying submerged anymore.
 Give us some upward dive plane Hemi, put our sail back over the surface.
 We'll have a good little listen, and then start the diesels back up."

 Hemi rotated the dive plane wheel and indicated to Shakes he should give them just a little bit more throttle.
 The bow of the _Prospect_ rose, and the depth gauge worked its way down toward its zero pin.
 Percy had Hemi go listen on the sonar rig, and when he reported no contacts, she shut down the electric motors, and pressed the starter for one of the diesels.
-With the extra power of the diesel running, she had them run the air compressors and pump air back into the main ballast tanks and trim tanks until the boat had enough freeboard to give them the best possible speed on the surface.
+With the extra power of the running diesel, she started the air compressors and pumped air back into the main ballast tanks and trim tanks until the boat had enough freeboard to give them the best possible speed on the surface.
 She had Hemi go down to the crew quarters and wake Owen who she wanted up in the lookout ring above the sail.

 "With some luck, we can be at the depot in a few more hours, and maybe still with a few whiffs of fuel left to pump from the _Gnat_.
-Shakes, we're gonna owe you fucking big for this."
+Shakes, we're gonna owe you something large for this."

 "Ya know, I'm a friendly fella.
 And normally I'd say I'm just happy to help, but fuck that," said Shakes, "y'all sucked the life out of my little boat.
 A little financial help when we get t' the depot would be genuinely fucking appreciated."

 "It's going to be something of a layout for us to get the _Prospect_ repaired, refueled, and fitted up for our next cargo run.
 We'll do what we can for the _Gnat_, but don't expect a king's ransom or anything.
 It ain't like you rescued some fuckin' Authority oligarch yacht out there."

-"Ya, fuck, I'll keep that in mind next time I'm fuckin' stupid enough to stop and to help folks in need -- only help rich assholes, lesson learned."
+"Ya, fuck, I'll keep that in mind next time I'm fuckin' stupid enough to stop and to help folks in need -- only help rich assholes.
+Lesson learned."

+[//]: # (----- invisible character break)

-When Percy felt like they had finally passed over where the Authority Control line vaguely might be, she opened the hatch above the control room and climbed up to the bridge of the sail.
+When Percy felt more or less sure they had finally passed over where the Authority Control line might vaguely be, she climbed up to the bridge of the sail.
 Up in the light breeze she scanned around the horizon with a pair of binoculars.
 She saw some aircraft off in the distance, but they were not coming towards the _Prospect._ She felt like they must surely be in the new Authority's waters.
-But there was really no way to tell.
+But there was no way to tell with any certainty.

 They cruised easily with the sail up and the diesel running for the next few hours.
-Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel oil, each time he diligently pulled the dipstick and held it up to his flashlight by an oily rag to note the fuel level remaining.
+Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel oil.
+Each time he diligently pulled the dipstick and held it up to his flashlight by an oily rag to note the fuel level remaining.

 On one of these trips through the boat he found Chips asleep in her rack and woke her up.
-"Chips, I need you to tune those engines to within a inch of their life for efficient fuel consumption," he told her.
+"Chips, I need you to tune that engine to absolutely maximize efficient fuel consumption," he told her.
 She groggily got on her feet and marked the passage of the next several hours by keeping up a steady beat of oaths from deep in the ship, while she carefully and continually trimmed the diesel engine's fuel intake.

 No matter how parsimonious they were with the power usage and the fuel consumption though, the _Prospect_ was so much bigger that it was eating through the remaining fuel oil in the _Gnat_ at an insatiable rate.
-Back in the control room of the _Prospect_, Hemi calculated their fuel consumption by hand, and measured it against how far they had to go.
+Back in the control room of the _Prospect_, Hemi calculated how quickly they were burning fuel oil by hand, and measured it against how far they had to go.
 He could not promise Percy that they would not be rowing the _Prospect_ the last few miles.

 [//]: # (----- invisible character break)

 [//]: # (### They talk about why the sub with the ram is pursuing them)

-By this time Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them.
-Most of the gauges were completely unmoving as they were not executing any changes to speed, direction, or depth, and the fuel gauge simply read zero, since it could not reflect the fuel they were sucking up from the _Gnat_.
-Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on hope that they had enough fuel to make it to the depot and not get left stranded once again over an empty -- and very deep -- part of the ocean.
+Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them.
+Most of the gauges remained completely static as they were not executing any changes to speed, direction, or depth, and the fuel gauge simply read empty, since it could not reflect the fuel they were sucking up from the _Gnat_.
+Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on hope that they had enough fuel to make it to the depot and not get left stranded once again over an deserted -- and very deep -- part of the ocean.

 Hemi finally broke the bleary, hazy silence.
 "Something bothers me Sylvia."

-"We've been scraping our way on our bellies under the razor-wire fencing of hell's fucking perimeter for days, and _now_ something bothers you Hem'?"
+"We've been scraping our way on our bellies under the razor-wire fencing of hell's fucking perimeter for days, and _now_ something bothers you Hemi?"

 "I think that is part of it -- we have been so on the edge of our capabilities that I have not had a chance to step back and consider things."